Self-perfection is natural to the human being if only because he can never be satisfied with himself as long as he is honest with himself.

 — Hartman

-The one who demands of life only the improvement of his being in the sense of inner satisfaction and religious obedience is less than anyone in danger of not fulfilling his life’s calling.
+The one who asks of life nothing but the improvement of his being, in the sense of inner contentment and religious obedience, is less in danger than anyone else of not fulfilling his life’s calling.

 — Amiel

-A Christian cannot be just a teacher or just a student, he is always both this and the other, which is why he is always making progress, and his self-perfection has no end.
+A Christian cannot be merely a teacher or merely a student, he is always both this and the other, which is why he is always making progress, and his self-perfection is limitless.

 Consider yourself nothing but a student.
 Do not think that you are too old to learn, that you have reached real maturity and development and that your character and soul are already what they should be and that they cannot be any better.
 A Christian never graduates his course, he remains a student to the very grave.